BetonQuest/BetonQuest/docs/Documentation/Frequently-Asked-Questions.md

 If not, feel free to ask us in the
 [Discord :fontawesome-brands-discord:](https://discordapp.com/invite/rK6mfHq)

-## The same random daily quest for every player

-To do this use something called "[Schedules](Advanced/Schedules.md)".
-Run a scheduled `folder` action every day at some late hour (for example 4am).
-The `folder` action should be `random:1` and contain several different `globaltag` actions.
-These actions will set a specific tag.
-Now when the player starts the conversation and asks about the daily quest the NPC should check (using the `globaltag` condition) which tag is currently set and give the player different quests based on that.
-Of course, the scheduled folder action also needs to remove the current tag before setting a new one.

 ## Server wide Quests (all players work together)

 There is no easy way to do this (yet).
 Additionally, every use case differs.
 Let's assume you have some sort of action